googleapis/python-bigquery-dataframes/README.rst

 created by BigQuery DataFrames are prefixed by ``bigframes``.

 **Requirements**

-BigQuery DataFrames uses the ``gcloud`` command-line interface internally, so you must run ``gcloud auth login`` before using remote functions.

 To use BigQuery DataFrames remote functions, you must enable the following APIs: